-This phrase has been used by George Orwell in his phenomenal novel “Animal Farm.”
+This phrase has been used by George Orwell in his phenomenal novel Animal Farm.
 This is, in fact, one of the seven commandments for the Animal Farm pigs reinterpreted to be read as “ALL ANIMALS ARE EQUAL / BUT SOME ANIMALS ARE MORE EQUAL THAN OTHERS.”
-This phrase is an ultimate example of the systematic abuse of language and logic of pigs with the intention to take control of the underlings.
+This phrase is an ultimate example of the systematic abuse of language and logic of pigs, with the intention to take control of the underlings.

-For instance, in the novel, the pigs and Napoleon are among the ruling class, and they and their associates or cronies live a luxurious life, while other animals like sheep, horse, etc. work hard to feed their families.
-In return, they are fed little and pushed away to slaughterhouse if they no longer work hard for the rulers.
+For instance, in the novel, the pigs and Napoleon are among the ruling class, and they and their associates or cronies live a luxurious life, while other animals like sheep and horses, work hard to feed their families.
+In return, they are fed little and pushed away to the slaughterhouse if they no longer work hard for the rulers.

-This phrase is one of the reprinted seven commandments used in the final chapter of George Orwell’s novel “Animal Farm.”
+This phrase is one of the reprinted seven commandments used in the final chapter of George Orwell’s novel Animal Farm.
 It reads as,

 “…Clover also notices that the wall on which the Seven Commandments were written has been repainted: Now, the wall simply reads, “ALL ANIMALS ARE EQUAL / BUT SOME ANIMALS ARE MORE EQUAL THAN OTHERS.”
 Eventually, all the pigs begin carrying whips and wearing Jones’ clothes …”

 (Chapter 10, pg.
 3-4)

-- Oxymoron: The phrase uses two contradictory ideas because all animals cannot be equal
+- Oxymoron: The phrase uses two contradictory ideas because all animals cannot be equal.